PeaBrane/cutile-python/README.md

 ---------------------------------
 Copyright © 2025 NVIDIA CORPORATION & AFFILIATES.
 All rights reserved.

-cuTile-Python is under Apache 2.0 license.
+cuTile-Python is licensed under the Apache 2.0 license.
 See the [LICENSES](LICENSES/) folder for the full license text.